 No longer do science and technology, modern medicine and robotics, social science and rational government promise paradise.
 Those promises languish in the Museum of 1950s Futurism.
 Today their best offer is merely to make life tolerable, to restore normality, or to achieve “sustainability.”

-Today, we can likely agree, there is essentially little to no truth nor integrity in many arenas of modern life.
-There has been a poisoning of the character of our societal fundaments is poiso, perhaps due to the inevitable systemic failures that always come after a time; an epochal, organic, cyclical story that must occasionally be reset.
-Perhaps it is due to the age-old machinations and methodologies that keep pushing outdated, failed, industrialized notions across the world, and the fabric of that materialistic delusion is finally showing itself to be worn and transparent.
+Today, we can likely agree, there is essentially little to no truth nor integrity in many arenas and institutions of modern life.
+There has been a poisoning of the character of our societal fundaments, perhaps due to the inevitable systemic failures that always come after a time; an epochal, organic, cyclical story that must occasionally be reset.
+Perhaps it is due to the age-old machinations and methodologies that keep pushing outdated, inadequate, industrialized notions across the world, and the fabric of that materialistic delusion is finally showing itself to be wearing thin and transparent.

-Politics, education, finance, technology, science, medicine, religion, spirituality, industry, and commerce — all of them have in very significant ways (though not entirely) become distorted by lies, by collusion and misguided motives, by greed, stupidity, ideology and absurdity.
-The fortunate few seem to be the arts, philosophy, and natural law — though not the art of deception and subtle, persistent social engineering purveyed by major film studios and major record labels, nor the outright lies and propaganda proliferated and curated by mainstream and social media.
-The independent artist, photographer, writer, journalist, podcaster, researcher, critical thinker and seeker of truth, they now are tasked with carrying the torch, carrying the story and elevating what is real out on the fringe — hoping perhaps to avoid the gaze of Big Brother, but regardless, capable of the purpose-driven courage that this pivotal moment in human history demands.
+Politics, education, finance, technology, science, medicine, religion, spirituality, industry, and commerce – all of them have in very significant ways become distorted by big lies, by collusion and misguided motives, by greed, stupidity, ideology, and absurdity.
+The fortunate few seem to be the arts, philosophy, and natural law – though not the art of deception and subtle, persistent social engineering purveyed by major film studios and major record labels, nor the outright lies and propaganda proliferated and curated by mainstream and social media.
+The independent artist, photographer, writer, journalist, podcaster, researcher, critical thinker and seeker of truth, they now are tasked with carrying the torch, carrying the story and elevating what is real out on the fringe – hoping perhaps to avoid the gaze of Big Brother, but regardless, capable of the purpose-driven courage that this pivotal moment in human history demands.

 To answer the call, one must understand the lie, to stand free of it, and to listen for the impulse, for the flavor of the impetus that is uniquely ours to pursue.